 The end result should be a clean and pleasing overall package.
 A panel of Judges will use exacting criteria to evaluate each car using a numerical rating.

 The Speed-Stop is purely time based with the lowest time receiving the highest score.

-The Autocross competition is a timed event that establishes the ability of the car and driver to negotiate tight turns, slow speed maneuvers, short straightaways and a stop within a designated spot.
+The Autocross competition is a timed event that establishes the ability of the car and driver to negotiate tight turns and slow speed maneuvers.

 The Road Course competition is purely time based with the lowest time receiving the highest score.